guerilla7/CyberMoE/README.md

 - **`Expert Logits (shows sparse activation)`**: This is the most important part for understanding the MoE's efficiency.
     - `ACTIVATED`: The model computed the output for the "Network" and "Phishing" experts.
 You can see their raw output scores (logits).
     - `SKIPPED`: The "Malware" expert was deemed irrelevant by the gating network, so its logits are `[0.
 0.]`, meaning it was **not computed**.
 This demonstrates the computational savings of sparse MoE models.

+## Data Files Required for Testing

+Some scripts (such as `consumer_morpheus_to_cybermoe.py` and `smoke_test.py`) require input and output data files in the `data/` directory:

+- `data/cybermoe_input.jsonl`: Input events for smoke tests.
+Example content:
+    ```jsonl
+    {"id": 1, "event": "Suspicious login attempt from unknown IP address"}
+    {"id": 2, "event": "New vulnerability discovered in Apache HTTP Server"}
+    ```
+- `data/morpheus_out.jsonl`: Output results for the consumer script.
+Example content:
+    ```jsonl
+    {"id": 1, "result": "benign"}
+    {"id": 2, "result": "malicious"}
+    ```

+If these files are missing, you may encounter file-not-found errors.
+You can create them manually or use the provided samples above.